Goldstein, et al. v. Houlihan/Lawrence Inc.

 • Upon the Court’s approval of the proposed Settlement, all members of the Settlement Class who do not exclude themselves (as well as their representatives) will release Houlihan Lawrence (and its affiliates, subsidiaries, franchisees, employees, and certain others as specified in the Settlement Agreements).

-All members of the Settlement Class who do not exclude themselves will release claims whether known or unknown that they ever had, now have, or hereafter may have and that have accrued as of the date of preliminary approval of the Settlement arising from or related to the Released Claims.
+All members of the Settlement Class who did not exclude themselves will release claims whether known or unknown that they ever had, now have, or hereafter may have and that have accrued as of the date of preliminary approval of the Settlement arising from or related to the Released Claims.
 “Released Claims” means any and all manner of claims, regardless of the cause of action, arising from or relating to conduct that was alleged or could have been alleged in the Action based on any or all of the same factual predicates for the claims alleged in the Action, including but not limited to any claims relating to dual agency, disclosures, RPL 443, GBL 349, bonuses, commissions, teams, advertising, or fiduciary duties in connection with the sale or purchase of any residential home.

 This release may affect your rights and may carry obligations in the future.
 To view the terms of the release, review the Settlement Agreement.